andrewluetgers/ng-di-react.js-example/README.md

 ## What is it?
 This project brings together a few different ideas.
 First it uses [ng-di](https://github.com/jmendiara/ng-di/) to get the benefits of Angular's dependency injection without the rest of angular.
-For dom manipulation we have jQuery loaded in the page but we also have React.js and Lodash.
+We also are using ng-eventRegistry to make the observer pattern sane and work through the di system not outside of it.
+For dom manipulation we have jQuery loaded in the page but we also have React.js and to round things up Lodash is loaded.

 For testing we have karma with jasmine and are using [ngTest](https://github.com/andrewluetgers/ngTest) to clean up some boilerplate.